Submitting Jobs to the Cluster

 Tracking Server Configuration

-export MLFLOW_TRACKING_URI=https://mlflow-test.mltf.k8s.accre.vanderbilt.edu
+export MLTF_GATEWAY_URI=https://gateway-dev.mltf.k8s.accre.vanderbilt.edu

 Creating an MLflow Project